 Hopefully, the points above give you some new ways of solving things if you find your Facebook ads not working.
 But if it all seems like too much, remember that there are only five things you need to be successful with Facebook ads:

 - Understand the mechanics of the ad platform

 - Have the persistence to keep going until you get things right

 - Oh, and read this article when you need a reminder.

-Have other advice for getting your Facebook ads to perform?
+Have other advice for fixing things when you discover your Facebook ads not working?
 Share what you’ve learned in the comments!